rameerez/multirail/README.md

 - `123.123.123.123` the IP address of your server.
 - `rails` is the Linux user in your server that will be used to deploy.
 - `git@github.com:rameerez/my-app.git` is the Git SSH URL of your repository from which Capistrano will pull the code.
 - `my-app` is just the name of your app (best to name it equal to your repo).
+[KNOWN BUG: due to a bug, please don't use any characters or spaces in the name.
+Just letters.
+Or else Postgresql won't create the user]
 - `~/git/my-app` is the path on your local machine where the Rails project is.
 - `2.4.0` is the Ruby version both your project and your server are using.